Cray-HPE/docs-csm/install/redeploy_pit_node.md

         /dev/sdc: 2 bytes were erased at offset 0x000001fe (PMBR): 55 aa
         ```

         If there was any wiping done, output should appear similar to the snippet above.
-If this is re-ran, there may be no output or an ignorable error.
+If this is re-run, there may be no output or an ignorable error.

-1. Preserve the ConMan console logs for the other NCNs if desired.

-    > **WARNING:** This is the last chance to do so.
-The logs will be lost after rebooting.
-They are located in `/var/log/conman` on the PIT node.

 1. Quit the typescript session with the `exit` command and copy the file (`csm-livecd-reboot.<date>.txt`) to a location on another server for reference later.